vitrivr/cottontaildb/README.md

 Cottontail DB is a column store aimed at multimedia retrieval.
 It allows for classical boolean as well as vector-space retrieval (k-nearest-neighbours lookup) used in similarity search.

 ## Setup
+Cottontail DB requires Java 9 or newer (Open JDK or Oracle JDK should bot work).

 Please clone this repository including submodules or initialize them after cloning using `git submodule update --init --recursive`

 Before executing or building Cottontail DB, you need to generate Proto sources using the Gradle task `generateProto`.
 An executable distribution of Cottontail DB can then be built using the